-For Fiscal YearYearYearYearYear 2014, the Agency estimates that approximately 835 REAP awards will be made: 325 RES awards, 485 EEI awards, 15 feasibility study awards, and 10 EA/REDA awards.
+For Fiscal year 2015, the Agency estimates that approximately 1,393 REAP awards will be made: 487RES awards, 884 EEI awards, and 22 EA/REDA awards.
 Of the RES awards, the vast majority are expected to be associated with solar, followed by wind and biomass projects.
 Few guaranteed loan only awards are anticipated to be made.
-The awardees are expected to be mostly businesses, including sole proprietors, who were previously counted as individuals, with relatively few StateStateStateStateState, local, and tribal government entities.
+The awardees are expected to be mostly businesses, including sole proprietors, who were previously counted as individuals, with relatively few state, local, and tribal government entities.

 This RIA calculates a net costs savings due to improvements in the implementation of the REAP program.
-It is not expected that the benefits from the REAP program will change under the streamlined procedures in the final rule, and so the net benefits achieved by the rule are attributed only to the net savings estimated for the changes in program implementation.
-Because these changes are not expected to affect the nature and size of the environmental and energy impacts of the REAP program, this RIA provides some additional information on environmental and energy impacts to supplement the discussion on these impacts found in the RIA for the interim rule.
-This additional information applies to REAP as a whole and not to any incremental changes between the final rule and the interim rule.
+It is not expected that the benefits from the REAP program will change under the streamlined procedures in the final rule, and so the net benefits achieved by the rule are attributed only to the decreased cost estimated for the changes in program implementation.
 While there are expected to be job benefits from REAP funding, these jobs were not quantified.